 Beardies are not ideal for homes with small children.
 If you have children, you should place your dragon tank in a room that the kids don’t use for play.

 Sound can remain a problem, even in a separate room.
-It is therefore important to try and isolate your beardie from noise as best you can.
+It is, therefore, important to try and isolate your beardie from noise as best you can.

 If the behavior persists, and you suspect that it is linked to children at play, you might even need to soundproof the room in which your dragon lives.
-The final option at your disposal would be to responsibly rehome your dragon.

 New Decor